 Homesuite is the world’s first transactional marketplace for corporate housing.
 They make finding and booking a comfortable, furnished apartment or house easy.
-The leases are monthly, and most of their business travel customers end up staying for 2-3 months.
-When you travel for work on assignments of a month or more, you want to feel at home.
+The leases are monthly, and most business travel customers stay for 2-3 months.
+When you travel for work on assignments for a month or more, you want to feel at home.
 Homesuite delivers your #HomeSuiteHome.

 Q) Tell us a little about Homesuite and your personal motivation behind starting it?

 David, CEO: “I really like a flexible lifestyle, so throughout my adult life, I have moved between apartments and houses a lot.
 I prefer renting furnished places with short leases.
 It can be a huge pain to track down these kinds of apartments!
 It can be tough to find furnished housing for a short-term lease, and landing a booking for these properties can be even worse.
 Homesuite is all about fixing these problems.
 We aim to make booking monthly furnished housing as easy as booking a hotel room.”

 Q) Can you give us a rundown of how Homesuite works?